Details

 Piano Concerto No. 20 (30 min)

-By the age of 24, Mozart had long outgrown his early fame as a child prodigy and his hometown of Salzburg, where he lived under the shadow of his controlling father and worked for a troublesome archbishop.
-Just as his frustrations were reaching a boiling point, Mozart received a welcome invitation to compose an opera in Munich, and following that boost he made a bold leap to strike out as a freelancer in Vienna.
+By the age of 24, Wolfgang Amadeus Mozart had long outgrown his early fame as a child prodigy and his hometown of Salzburg, where he lived under the shadow of his controlling father and worked for a troublesome archbishop.
+Just as his frustrations were reaching a boiling point, Mozart received a welcome invitation to compose an opera in Munich, and, following that boost, he made a bold leap to strike out as a freelancer in Vienna.
 He soon established himself as the leading keyboard virtuoso in the imperial capital, and he built up a loyal following of patrons who would subscribe to his self-produced concerts.
-He earned particular renown for his piano concertos, of which he introduced 15 (out of a lifetime total of 27) just in the period from 1782–1786.
+He earned particular renown for his piano concertos, of which he introduced 15 (out of a lifetime total of 27) just in the period from 1782 to 1786.

 Mozart finished a Piano Concerto in D Minor on February 10, 1785, the day before its debut on his new subscription series.
-One hundred fifty-one patrons registered for six concerts at the Mehlgrube (a concert venue in Vienna’s flour market), a separate endeavor from the “Academy” concerts Mozart hosted at the larger Burgtheater.
-According to Mozart’s father Leopold, the frantic composer did not even have time to play through the Finale before the performance, since he still had to finish copying out the orchestral parts.
+151 patrons had registered for six concerts at a concert venue within a casino, and the frantic composer/soloist/copyist/impresario did not even have time to play through the finale before the performance, since he still had to finish writing out the orchestral parts.

 The label of “Romance” links the slow movement to an earlier style of simple, heartfelt vocal music.
 The main theme is disarming in its sincerity, with only a few modest ornaments for decoration as the piano elaborates the melody in conversation with the orchestra.
 The idyll breaks for a central minor-key episode, reintroducing some of the fervor of the outer movements, but the cozy tune returns.

-The finale examines a different aspect of D minor, with lively and extroverted music that recalls the taut angularity and linear drive of Bach’s pioneering keyboard concertos.
-A whimsical contrasting theme, heard first in F major, returns in D major after the cadenza, ushering the concerto out on a cheery note.
+The finale examines a different aspect of D-minor, with lively and extroverted music that recalls the taut angularity and linear drive of Johann Sebastian Bach’s pioneering keyboard concertos.
+A whimsical contrasting theme, heard first in F-major, returns in D-major after the cadenza, ushering the concerto out on a cheery note.

 About This Program